alexfazio/youtube-clip-catcher/README.md

 </div>

-# YT-Clip-Downloader
+# youtube-clip-catcher

-YT-Clip-Downloader is a Python script designed to download segments of a YouTube video based on a YouTube clip URL.
+youtube-clip-catcher is a Python script designed to download segments of a YouTube video based on a YouTube clip URL.
 Given a YouTube clip URL, this script queries the YouTube APIs to obtain the start and end time codes of the sub-clip in relation to the full video and downloads only that specific segment.

 ## Features